theron-wang/otr4j/README.md

 _Note: otr4j with OTRv4 support is not backwards-compatible with older releases.
 Although the API has not changed significantly, some restructuring has been performed and the interfaces extended to be able to support client requirements of OTRv4._

-The easiest way to start adoption of this new version given an earlier implementation of otr4j:
+The easiest way to start adoption of this new version given an earlier implementation of otr4j is already in use:

 1. Throw away existing imports and import types as _many of the existing types_ have moved to the `net.java.otr4j.api` package.
 1. Extend your implementation of `net.java.otr4j.api.OtrEngineHost` with the additional methods that are now required.